artlooklearn.com

 • You also might like

-Before you attempt to draw an entire still life of fruit and other complex objects it is best to learn how to draw individual pieces of fruit.
-It is important to understand the shape, the way that light hits it, and how to draw what you actually see.
+It can be helpful to learn how to draw a single pear before drawing several pears or a bowl of fruit.
+It is important to understand the shape, the way that light hits it, and how to draw what you actually see when drawing a pear or other object.

 Materials